Why the Alaska Department of Law?

 Transportation.
 Represents and advises the Department of Transportation and Public Facilities and other state agencies regarding construction, buildings, highways, ferries, airports, harbors, communications facilities, and other public works.

-The Criminal Division, headed by Deputy Attorney General Rick Svobodny, has offices in the following locations: Anchorage, Barrow, Bethel, Dillingham, Fairbanks, Juneau, Kenai, Ketchikan, Kodiak, Kotzebue, Nome, Palmer, and Sitka.
+The Criminal Division has offices in the following locations: Anchorage, Bethel, Dillingham, Fairbanks, Juneau, Kenai, Ketchikan, Kodiak, Kotzebue, Nome, Palmer, Sitka and Utqiagvik.
 In addition to prosecuting crime, some of the Criminal Division's attorneys provide advice to the Departments of Corrections and Public Safety.
 Assistant District Attorneys are typically assigned to the Division's larger offices for training under experienced prosecutors, and then may spend time prosecuting in Alaska's smaller communities.
 Assistant District Attorneys are allowed to practice law for ten months while seeking admission to the Alaska Bar.

 Central Office.
 This unit is responsible for policy development and the administration of the Criminal Division offices.
 It provides civil representation and advice to state criminal justice agencies including the Alaska State Troopers, the state prison system, and the parole board.
 The Central Office also assists in drafting legislation, regulations, policies, and procedures.